steidani/ConTrack/README.rst

 Install the development environment
 -----------------------------------

-Copy locally the latest version from lagranto:
+Copy locally the latest version from ConTrack:

 .. code-block:: bash